23 Different Types of Octopus

 The Hammer Octopus’s whole body has a sandy cream hue.
 They have a skin ridge over their entire body, which aids these octopuses in burying themselves in the sand.

-They have long limbs with thin tips at the end, which make them more agile but are mainly utilized to aid in reproduction.
+They have long limbs with thin tips at the end, making them more agile, but are mainly utilized to aid reproduction.

 The Hammer Octopus thrives in the subtropical waters of eastern Australia, from Queensland to New South Wales.